adarmonicteam/adarmonicteam.github.io/index.md

 ### Timeline Insights and Quantifying Success

 From the following plot, it is clear that the general increase in followers cannot be attributed to an increase in tweets, nor increase in active authors.
 What could the increase in followers be attributed to?
 Are they real people?
 Or perhaps they are the Trolls themselves, including bots that may have been set up?
 To help answer this question, the statistics on the number of 'likes' were retrieved.
 'Likes' have the potential to be considered as an indicator of Troll success - i.e. if they were able to get through to the general public.
 Here we see that the number of 'likes' skyrockets from 50,000 to 150,000 at the start of September, 2 months before the election.
-These numbers make sense, as there are approximately 200,000-400,000 followers in total during this period.
+These numbers make sense, as there is an increase of approximately 200,000-400,000 followers in total during this period.

 {% include generalinfo2.html %}

 To better understand what topics were being 'liked', the model for topic prediction was applied.
 The graph below shows the proportions for the most dominant topics over time.
 However, we are most interested in the period between September 2016 to the date of the election, since this is when 'like' counts reach their highest numbers.
-Here it is shown that the majority of 'likes' were attributed to topics related to the election such as Trump-support, Black-support and finally to smashing Trump adversaries (including Clinton and Obama), interestingly the news related tweets did not receive any significant increase in likes.
-Had these 'likes' been caused by bots, it would have been likely to see an increase in 'likes' that are not catered to a specific topic but rather distributed among all Troll tweets.
+Here it is shown that the majority of 'likes' were attributed to topics related to the election such as Trump-related, Black-related and finally to smashing Trump adversaries (including Clinton and Obama), interestingly the news related tweets did not receive any significant increase in likes. **Had these 'likes' been caused by bots, it would have been likely to see an increase in 'likes' that are not catered to a specific topic but rather distributed among all Troll tweets**.
 Since practically no 'likes' were given to News-Feed topics, it may be less likely that the 'likes' are fake, and are rather related to real Americans who turn their interest towards politically-related topics.

 {% include generalinfolikes2.html %}